CLCStriders/striders/_announcements/Coronavirus.md

 ---

-The committee have provided a [Coronavirus update](/news/2020-03-12-Coronavirus-update) for club members.
+The committee have published a [Coronavirus update](/news/2020-03-12-Coronavirus-update) for club members.